 And where is the magnificent beach, you ask?
 It’s Paradise Cove Beach in Koolina along the leeward coast of Oahu.

 I first learned of this beach a decade ago during a child’s birthday party at adjacent Lanikuhonua.
 I wandered away from the bubbles and balloons for a bit of quiet and noticed a pristine strip of beach tucked on the other side of the hedges.
 We returned the very next weekend and fell in love.
+It’s easy to see why Paradise Cove Beach often tops the list of Oahu’s best family beaches — calm water, shade, and a touch of adventure.

 Despite our love of this little beach, we don’t go there often as a family.
 You have to get up early (not a morning person), wait in line for parking (no patience for that), or park at Aulani Resort and pay the hefty $39 parking fee.
 That one hurts.